Juniors / seniors can begin taking courses fall 2019

 The Futures Lab, which will launch in the 2019-20 school year, will offer courses that let students deepen their learning in interest areas, develop career skills and earn industry-recognized credentials in a variety of fields.
 The goal is to help students graduate prepared to succeed in a changing world.

-Interested in classes at the Futures Lab?
-Submit a Student Interest Form
+Connect with Futures Lab - Submit a Student Interest Form

 Futures Lab programming will begin in the 2019-20 school year with a few courses for high school juniors and seniors who want to explore exciting career options in an innovative, applied-learning setting.